-- 1. to harvest immediately, - 2. to postpone harvesting to a later time (e.g. to synchronize with its own update cycle), or - 3. not to harvest at all (e.g. because the inputs do not meet its criteria for harvesting).
+- 1. to harvest immediately, - 2. to postpone harvesting to a later time (e.g. to synchronize with its own update cycle), or - 3. to not harvest at all (e.g. because the inputs do not meet its criteria for harvesting).